 Sport and activities

 As a student, teacher or staff member at the University of Rennes, you can use the university facilities.
-Information about activities, registration procedure and times can be found on the SIUAPS (Service interuniversitaire des activités physiques et sportives) website.
+Information about activities, registration procedure and times can be found on the SIUAPS (Inter-University Department for Physical and Sports Activities) website.

 The Parc de Gayeulles, in the north-east of Rennes, has a range of facilities including a swimming pool, tennis and squash courts and football and rugby pitches.
 It also has a fitness track for runners, and a treetop trail.

 The city of Rennes has 5 outdoor tennis courts, freely accessible and free of charge.
-However, it’s advisable to reserve a court.
+However, it’s advisable to reserve a court in advance.
 If you want to reserve, you’ll need a badge, which you can get at any of the town hall run swimming baths.

-Rennes also has an underground metro system with one line and 15 stops crossing the city centre from Kennedy in the north to La Poterie in the south.
-A second line is currently under construction which will run from Cesson Sévigné in the east to Saint Jacques in the west (starting in Spring 2022).
+Rennes also has an underground metro system with two lines a and b.
+Line a has 15 stops crossing the city centre from Kennedy in the north to La Poterie in the south.
+Line b runs from Cesson Sévigné in the east to Saint Jacques in the south-west.

 The service runs:

 - On Mondays, Tuesdays and Wednesdays: from 5.15 am to 12.45 am

 - On Thursdays, Fridays and Saturdays: from 5:15 am to 1.45 am